Navigation

 Make Sure You Can Afford Your Loan Payments!

-Perhaps one reason why so many homeowners carry mortgage insurance is that they are fully responsible for the loan, even if they default.
+Another reason so many homeowners carry mortgage insurance is that they are fully responsible for the loan, even if they default.
 Even if homes are foreclosed, lenders may still come after borrowers for their assets or even to garnish their wages to satisfy the debt.
 CMHC mortgage insurance is required for all loans with less than 20% downpayment.
 Loans which require insurance can only be insured for up to a 25-year amortization schedule.

 Down Payment CMHC Mortgage Insurance Fees